-There are three categories of rental expenses:
+There are three categories of rental expenses - those for which you:

-- expenses for which you can't claim deductions - expenses for which you can claim an immediate deduction in the year you incur the expense, and - expenses for which you can claim deductions over a number of income years.
+- cannot claim deductions - can claim an immediate deduction in the income year you incur the expense - a can claim deductions over a number of income years.

-Each of these categories is discussed in more detail in the following pages.
+Each of these categories is discussed in detail in the following pages.